Links

 is empty

-Valid for an event where the field's value is not specified.
-The operator tests only for the absence of data.
+An event will match when the field's value is not specified.
+The operator tests only for the absence of data

 string, int array, ip array, float array, bool array, string array